Isle of Wight

 A series of cycling events encompassing all aspects of sporting and recreational cycling.
 The Isle of Wight cycling festival serves both as a celebration of the sport and to reinforce the Island's position as a leading cycling destination.
-The event offers a range of on and off road cycling challenges for all ages and abilities as well as a varied programme of entertainment for spectators.
+The event offers a range of on- and off-road cycling challenges for all ages and abilities, as well as a varied programme of entertainment for spectators to enjoy.

 Tel: 01983 203891

 Nowhere is the Island's friendly community spirit more evident than in its town carnivals that take place throughout the season.
-This season comprises approximately seventeen Carnivals, six of which are illuminated, plus lantern processions throughout the year including the biggest, which takes place annually in Ryde on the last Sunday in November.
-The season kicks off with a spectacular a Mardi-Gras style 'East and West Cowes shrovetide carnival' in February and runs right through to a Christmas carnival in Newport in December.
-The Ryde arts festival celebrates all aspects of the arts from street theatre to stand-up comedy.
-The event is also an opportunity for award-winning artists to express themselves in the Island's natural surroundings from art on the esplanade and sand sculpture to poetry on the pier.
+This season comprises approximately 17 Carnivals, six of which are illuminated, plus lantern processions throughout the year including the biggest, which takes place annually in Ryde on the last Sunday in November.
+The season kicks off with a spectacular Mardi Gras-style 'East and West Cowes Shrovetide Carnival' in February and runs right through to a Christmas carnival in Newport.
+The Ryde Arts Festival celebrates all aspects of the arts from street theatre to stand-up comedy.
+The event is also an opportunity for award-winning artists to express themselves in the Island's natural surroundings with art on the esplanade, sand sculptures on the beach and poetry on the pier.